qooxdoo/qooxdoo/docs/desktop/widget/spacer.md

 ## Features

-- Spacers are invisible and very light weight because they don't require any DOM modifications
+- Spacers are invisible and very lightweight because they don't require any DOM modifications

 ## Demos